 – General and cross-technology performance studies

-• How should the generic measurement points, reference events, communication functions, performance outcomes, and performance parameters defined in ITU-T Recommendations be supplemented to address new network capabilities (e.g. multipoint connections, multi-connection calls, and modification of connection attributes), new access arrangements (e.g. wireless, satellites, HFC, xDSL, Passive Optical Networking), and new services/applications (e.g. interactive multimedia communications, personal and terminal mobility including IMT-2020 systems, flexible routing and charging, security, IP network service access, web browsing, Network Function Virtualization, NFV, and virtual private networks)?
+– How should the generic measurement points, reference events, communication functions, performance outcomes, and performance parameters defined in ITU-T Recommendations be supplemented to address new network capabilities (e.g. multipoint connections, multi-connection calls, and modification of connection attributes), new access arrangements (e.g. wireless, satellites, HFC, xDSL, Passive Optical Networking), and new services/applications (e.g. interactive multimedia communications, personal and terminal mobility including IMT-2020 systems, flexible routing and charging, security, IP network service access, web browsing, Network Function Virtualization, NFV, and virtual private networks)?

-• How can the measurement of packet networks be improved, for example, to support more meaningful service level specifications between network operators and their customers?
+– How can the measurement of packet networks be improved, for example, to support more meaningful service level specifications between network operators and their customers?

-• How can the measurement of packet networks be coordinated, to address the issues and complexities associated with large network scale?
+– How can the measurement of packet networks be coordinated, to address the issues and complexities associated with large network scale?

-• How should Recommendations on network performance address communications built on heterogeneous networking technologies, such as seamless wired-wireless communications support?
+– How should Recommendations on network performance address communications built on heterogeneous networking technologies, such as seamless wired-wireless communications support?

-• What new metrics can be developed and specified to serve the packet network infrastructure, including the needs of measurement systems and other fundamental applications (such as timing systems)?
+– What new metrics can be developed and specified to serve the packet network infrastructure, including the needs of measurement systems and other fundamental applications (such as timing systems)?

-• How can the definition or the measurement of packet loss be improved to discriminate events that affect end systems and user applications?
+– How can the definition or the measurement of packet loss be improved to discriminate events that affect end systems and user applications?

-• How can the definition or the measurement of packet delay variation be improved to provide more information to end-system designers?
+– How can the definition or the measurement of packet delay variation be improved to provide more information to end-system designers?

 – Network performance, including new technologies and existing technologies such as virtual network overlays, IP, MPLS, and Ethernet:

-• Which layer(s) or other conventions have end-to-end significance in specifying performance the new technology?
+– Which layer(s) or other conventions have end-to-end significance in specifying performance the new technology?

-• What reference events will be available to define performance parameters for these networks?
+– What reference events will be available to define performance parameters for these networks?

-• What performance parameters and statistics should be standardized for such networks?
+– What performance parameters and statistics should be standardized for such networks?

-• How can complex topologies be assessed, such as multipoint-to-multipoint?
+– How can complex topologies be assessed, such as multipoint-to-multipoint?

-• What QoS levels will be needed by the services supported on these networks?
+– What QoS levels will be needed by the services supported on these networks?

-• How will the end-to-end QoS objectives for new services be achieved when more than one network participates in the provision of communications?
+– How will the end-to-end QoS objectives for new services be achieved when more than one network participates in the provision of communications?

-• To what extent will QoS commitments depend on the existence of traffic contracts that completely specify the characteristics of the offered traffic?
+– To what extent will QoS commitments depend on the existence of traffic contracts that completely specify the characteristics of the offered traffic?

-• How will QoS commitments of networks be verified?
+– How will QoS commitments of networks be verified?
 The above technologies are being deployed in new network domains, such as wired and wireless, access and transport, and within the home and business.
 The scope of this Question includes all these domains.

-What QoS class descriptions can assist the interconnection of network domains?
+– What QoS class descriptions can assist the interconnection of network domains?

 – IP network performance

-• What additional performance objectives for systems employing application-layer packet loss compensation should be specified in Recommendation Y.1541?
+– What additional performance objectives for systems employing application-layer packet loss compensation should be specified in Recommendation Y.1541?

-• How will the end-to-end QoS objectives for IP-based services be achieved when more than one IP network participates in the provision of communications?
+– How will the end-to-end QoS objectives for IP-based services be achieved when more than one IP network participates in the provision of communications?

-• How will users of IP-based services communicate their need for an IP QoS commitment?
+– How will users of IP-based services communicate their need for an IP QoS commitment?

-• What additional performance objectives for compressed data (e.g. MPEG video, G.72x codec signals) should be specified in Recommendation Y.1541?
+– What additional performance objectives for compressed data (e.g. MPEG video, G.72x codec signals) should be specified in Recommendation Y.1541?

-• In addition to the applications and services mentioned above, will machine to machine (M2M) and camera and sensor networks influence the objectives or require new QoS classes?
+– In addition to the applications and services mentioned above, will machine to machine (M2M) and camera and sensor networks influence the objectives or require new QoS classes?

-– TCP and other transport protocol performance
+– TCP, UDP, QUIC, and other transport protocol performance

-• How will evolution of these protocols be reflected in new performance parameters?
+– How will evolution of these protocols be reflected in new performance parameters?

-• How will evolution of these protocols influence IP objectives or QoS classes?
+– How will evolution of these protocols influence IP objectives or QoS classes?

 – Modelling transmission-related components of end-systems

-• What end-system components should be modelled, so that the UNI-UNI performance can be estimated in mid-path measurement deployment?
+– What end-system components should be modelled, so that the UNI-UNI performance can be estimated in mid-path measurement deployment?

-• What verification procedures are useful, when models of performance cannot be standardized, but available systems can be tested?
+– What verification procedures are useful, when models of performance cannot be standardized, but available systems can be tested?